cli99/starter-academic/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My work focus on optimizing inference/training of Deep Learning models, particularly on Transformers (LLMs).
+bio: My work focus on optimizing training/inference of Deep Learning models, particularly on LLM/LMM.

 interests:
-- Deep Learning and Transformers (LLMs)
+- Large Language Models and Multimodal Models
 - System Optimization and Engineering for Deep Learning
 - GPU and Parallel Computing